mattkgreene/bb-kc-rsi-backtester/README.md

 ## Acknowledgments

 - CCXT library for exchange connectivity
-- Streamlit for the interactive UI framework
+- Dash for the interactive UI framework
 - Plotly for charting capabilities